What’s In My Camera Bag: Gear Must-Haves for Adventure Photography

 Editing and Presets for Outdoor Adventure Photography:

-I, Christine, am in charge of all the photo editing.
-I’ve been asked countless times about how our photos are edited and if I use presets.
-I edit in Adobe Lightroom.
-Likewise, I’ve used a handful of presets (which I tweak), and I’ve also built some of my own.
-While everyone has a different opinion about presets, I have found photography presets to be really helpful in understanding what I liked, didn’t like, and developing my own style.
-I struggled with Lightroom for a long time and presets helped jump-start my learning on certain things I wasn’t grasping from Youtube tutorials.
+Iā€™ve been asked countless times about how our photos are edited and if I use presets.
+I edit in Adobe Lightroom, and I do use presets.
+While I’ve used a handful of presets in the past which required heavy tweaking, I have been using my own preset made from scratch for the past couple of years.
+While everyone has a different opinion about presets, I have found photography presets to be really helpful in understanding what I liked, didnā€™t like, and developing my own style.
+I struggled with Lightroom for a long time and presets helped jump-start my learning on certain things I wasnā€™t grasping from Youtube tutorials.Ā

 Mastin Labs Presets

 Mastin Labs Presets are based on emulating film.
-I’ve owned their Portra, Portra Pushed, and Kodak Everyday Packs.
+Iā€™ve owned their Portra, Portra Pushed, and Kodak Everyday Packs.
 Mastin Labs is a preset pack I recommend to just about everyone looking for a solid base of clean, natural tones.
-If you want to see what your images would look like edited with Mastin Labs, you can join the “Mastin Labs- Community” Facebook page and share your RAW images for someone to test edit.
+If you want to see what your images would look like edited with Mastin Labs, you can join the ā€œMastin Labs- Communityā€ Facebook page and share your RAW images for someone to test edit.
 If you want $10 off your purchase, you can purchase through this link. *I also receive $10 off my next Mastin Labs purchase when you order through this link.

 The Foxes Photography Presets

 Since I photograph adventure elopements, I bought the Foxes Photography Presets created by Bradon and Gabi Fox.
 They are also elopement photographers, and since I shoot in very similar environments to them, I figured it was worth a shot.
 The Foxes Presets are vibrant and really bring to life sunsets in the mountains.
 I used these presets on my own personal adventures + couples sessions for about a year.
-I don’t use them currently.
+I donā€™t use them currently.

 Youtube Channels to Level-Up Your Adventure Photo Editing

-If you’re looking for some free resources to learn more about editing, two Youtube channels I recommend are:
+If youā€™re looking for some free resources to learn more about editing, two Youtube channels I recommend are:

 Want More Photography Tips and Adventure Inspiration?

-If you’re looking for more photography and hiking tips, follow along on Instagram @madudesinthemountains.
+If youā€™re looking for more photography and hiking tips, follow along on Instagram @madudesinthemountains.